-Aircel-Maxis case: Probe agencies in court oppose any protection from arrest to Chidambarams
+Aircel-Maxis case: Probe agencies in court oppose protection from arrest to Chidambarams

-Aircel-Maxis case: Probe agencies in court oppose any protection fromarrest to Chidambarams

 New Delhi, Sep 02: Probe agencies CBI and ED alleged in a Delhi court Monday that Congress leader P Chidambaram, as finance minister during the UPA regime, granted approval to Aircel-Maxis deal beyond his capacity which benefitted certain persons and received kickbacks.